Data-Driven Deep Learning Based Hybrid Beamforming for Aerial Massive MIMO-OFDM Systems with Implicit CSI: Numerical Results

 \subsubsection{{{\textbf{SS-HB}}/\textbf{TS-HB}/\textbf{MO-HB}/\textbf{PCA-HB}} with the estimated CSI perfectly fed back to the aerial BS}

-For TDD systems, we consider that each terrestrial user sends uplink pilot signals to the aerial BS, and the aerial BS utilizes conventional SW-OMP-based channel estimator \cite{CS} to estimate the CSI for the following downlink hybrid multi-user broadband beamforming.
-For FDD systems, we consider that the aerial BS broadcasts the downlink pilot signals to all terrestrial users, and each terrestrial user utilizes the SW-OMP-based channel estimator \cite{CS} for downlink CSI estimation, and the estimated CSI is assumed to be perfectly fed back to the aerial BS for the following downlink hybrid multi-user broadband beamforming.
+For TDD systems, we consider that each terrestrial user sends uplink pilot signals to the aerial BS, and the aerial BS utilizes conventional SW-OMP-based channel estimator \cite{CS} to estimate the CSI for the following downlink multi-user broadband hybrid beamforming.
+For FDD systems, we consider that the aerial BS broadcasts the downlink pilot signals to all terrestrial users, and each terrestrial user utilizes the SW-OMP-based channel estimator \cite{CS} for downlink CSI estimation, and the estimated CSI is assumed to be perfectly fed back to the aerial BS for the following downlinkmulti-user broadband hybrid beamforming.